justaddobvious/integrated_nRF5_SDK_15.3.0_59ac345/README.md

 9. Set the GNU\_INSTALL\_ROOT environment variable to /usr/local/gcc-arm-none-eabi-7-2018-q2-update/bin/ and ensure that ARM GCC 7-2018-q2-update is indeed located in the aforementioned location.
 10. Build the example by entering the ```make``` command.
 11. Program the example onto your development kit by entering ```make erase```, ```make flash_softdevice```, and then ```make flash```
+12. Back in the portal, select your product and navigate to the "Keys" page.
+Then, make note of your 16-byte product key.
+This key must be flashed onto your development board at address 0x7B000.
+One option is to copy the product key into a .bin file and use the J-Link Commander utility's loadbin command to load the key to the aforementioned address.
+At this point, the example can be tested with the Obvious Discover app!